jameshreaver/jameshreaver/README.md

 <br />

 ### I am James Reaver
 I'm a software engineer based in London.
 I graduated at Imperial College in Computer Science and since then I have worked for the UK Government, Amazon and Chase.
-I love socialising, travelling, producing plays and radio shows!
+I love socialising, travelling, producing plays and radio shows.
 - Full stack development
 - Scalable deployment
 - User-centered design